-I am married and we have four kids.
+I am married and we have four children.
 I live in Northern Colorado in Eaton and love the small town atmosphere.
 My family knows I am dedicated to my job both as a letter carrier and as a union leader and they support me in those roles which I am grateful for every day.
 In 2014, I was appointed as a Congressional District Liaison for Congressional District 4.
 I worked hard with President Doug Jaynes to gain knowledge on the position and what all it involves.
 I had the pleasure of being selected to be on a legislative trip to Washington, D.C. in 2015 and this experience brought everything together for me both with legislative and contractual issues.
-I recently became an Arbitration Advocate for the NALC and will always fight for letter carriers at every level.

 I've appreciated the opportunity to work for the members of the COSALC on the Executive Board and as a Letter Carrier Congressional Liaison.
 I have previously held positions for the COSALC as Vice President and an Executive Board Member.
 I had the honor of being selected by the NALC to attend the Leadership Academy in Class 22.
 I have been an Arbitration Advocate for Region 4 for several years and appreciate the opportunity to defend letter carriers throughout the region.
 I was also selected as the Master Faciliator for the City Carrier Academies in the USPS Colorado/Wyoming District.
 I love teaching and giving the knowledge that was previously handed down to me to new members not only in the academy but also at union training sessions.
 With my recent appointment as a Regional Office Assistant for NALC Region 4, I feel this will only benefit the members of Colorado working day in and day out at the NBA's office knowing the concerns carriers are dealing with across the entire region and what edcuation is needed.
 I am honored to be your Director of Education and hope that I can help branches in any way and assist the state association to educate members on legislative issues as well as contractual training.
 Please don't hesistate to contact me if you need anything.